On the holomorphic convexity of reductive Galois coverings over compact K\"ahler surfaces: The strategy of using harmonic maps

-\section{The strategy of using harmonic maps.}
+\section{The strategy of using harmonic maps}

-Let $X'$ be a reductive covering surface over $X$ with the Galois group $\Gamma$ and assume that the representation $\rho:\ \Gamma\to G$, where $G$ is a complex Lie group, is discrete.\\ If $G$ is defined over the archimedean field (i.e. $\mathbb{R}$ or $\mathbb{C}$), the intrinsically associated non-positively curved space $N(\rho)=G\slash K$ (here $K$ is the unique maximal compact subgroup of $G$) is a Riemannian locally symmetric space of non-compact type and $G$ acts isometrically on $G\slash K$ by left action.
-If $G$ is defined over a non-archimedean locally finite local field (i.e. a finite extension $E_{\mathfrak{p}}$ of $\mathbb{Q}_{\mathfrak{p}}$ where $\mathfrak{p}$ is a non-archimedean place), the intrinsically associated non-positively curved space $N(\rho)$ is a locally compact Euclidean building and $G$ acts on it by isometries. \begin{definition} A map $u:X'\to N(\rho)$ is called $\Gamma$-equivariant if for any $\gamma \in \Gamma$ and $x\in X'$, we have
+The existence of a harmonic map is closely related to the following concept. \begin{definition} We say a finitely generated group $\Gamma$ is reductive if it admits a faithful representation $\rho$ into a complex Lie group $G$, and its monodromy group (i.e. the Zariski closure of its image $\rho(\Gamma)$) is a reductive subgroup of $G$. \end{definition} Hereafter, we will call a connected Galois covering $X'$ over a compact K\"ahler surface $X$ with a linear reductive infinite Galois group $\Gamma$ simply as a reductive covering surface $X'$ (over $X$ with group $\Gamma$).
+Also, all the representations below are assumed to be faithful unless stated otherwise.\\ If $G$ is defined over the archimedean field (i.e. $\mathbb{R}$ or $\mathbb{C}$), the intrinsically associated non-positively curved space $N(\rho)=G\slash K$ (here $K$ is a maximal compact subgroup of $G$) is a Riemannian locally symmetric space of non-compact type and $G$ acts isometrically on $G\slash K$ by left action.
+If $G$ is defined over a non-archimedean locally compact local field (i.e. a finite extension $E_{\mathfrak{p}}$ of $\mathbb{Q}_{\mathfrak{p}}$ where $\mathfrak{p}$ is a non-archimedean place), the intrinsically associated non-positively curved space $N(\rho)$ is a locally compact Euclidean building and $G$ acts on it by isometries. \begin{definition} A map $u:X'\to N(\rho)$ is called $\Gamma$-equivariant if for any $\gamma \in \Gamma$ and $x\in X'$, we have

-where $\Gamma$ acts on $X'$ by the deck transformation and $\rho(\Gamma)\subseteq G$ acts on $N(\rho)$ as isometries. \end{definition} First, let us recall the strategy of using harmonic maps for the archimedean case.
-Next, we adjust it for the non-archimedean case.
+where $\Gamma$ acts on $X'$ by the deck transformation and $\rho(\Gamma)\subseteq G$ acts on $N(\rho)$ as isometries. \end{definition} Next, we talk about how to use a $\Gamma$-equivariant harmonic map to construct a real analytic or a continuous subanalytic plurisubharmonic exhaustion function with its level sets holomorphically foliated in the smooth case or non-smooth case separately.
+Additionally, we show how to get holomorphic convexity in the smooth case.
 The results in this section are well known and we include them for completeness.